suryakiranmg/Electric_Drive_AND_Batteries/Misc/03_GreenTransition_Overcoming_Hurdles.md

 __Invest in Long-term Solutions:__

-- R&D funding support for breakthroughs in recycling, substitution, and extraction technology (e.g., bioleaching, deep-sea mining).
+- R&D funding support for breakthroughs in recycling, substitution, and alternate extraction technology _*(e.g., bioleaching, deep-sea mining - still in early stages).*_
 ---

 The supply chain vulnerabilities, battery chemistry risks, and ethical mining challenges expose the __"messy middle"__ of the energy transition, where __ambitious goals collide with material, political, and human realities – potentially replicating the extractive harms of fossil fuels.__